Value-added tax (VAT)

 A VAT exemption applies to certain financial services, as well as to the subsequent supply of residential real estate.
 Further, transactions in bare land and domestic passenger transport are also exempt from VAT.

-For UAE resident businesses, the mandatory VAT registration threshold is 375,000 United Arab Emirates dirham (AED), and the voluntary registration threshold is AED 187,500.
+For UAE resident businesses, the mandatory VAT registration threshold is AED 375,000, and the voluntary registration threshold is AED 187,500.
 No registration threshold applies to non-resident businesses making supplies on which the UAE VAT is required to be charged.

 VAT grouping is allowed, provided certain conditions are met.